cn-uofbasel/ccn-lite/doc/README-docker.md

 ## Debugging

-In order to debug the container, the following commands can prove useful:
+In order to debug the container, the following commands might prove useful:

 -  `$SUDO docker ps` lists the running containers.
 Add option `-a` to see all containers.

 -  `$SUDO docker exec -i -t ccnl /bin/bash` starts a Bash shell *inside* the container.

 -  `$SUDO docker logs ccnl` fetches the output of the CCN-lite container.